manuel-larbi/sso-security-context-library/README.md

 and minimize the boilerplate code required for configuring security, particularly when working with JWT.

+## Prerequisites
-> These are the requirements that must be met to be able to use this library effectively
+> To use this library effectively, the following requirements must be met:

-- There should be a `Class` to manage `Users`.
-- There should be a `Class` to manage `AccessLevels`.
-- There should be a `Class` to manage `Permissions`.
+- A `User` management class must be present.
+- An `AccessLevel` management class is required.
+- A `Permission` management class must be implemented.

 ## Setup Guidelines
-### Adding the dependency locally
+### Adding the dependency

-- Add the dependency
+- Include the following Maven dependency in your `pom.xml`:
 ```xml
 <dependency>
   <groupId>io.github.manu-tech-code</groupId>